ekim493/cs1371-autograder/HW0 - Example/README.md

 # HW0 - Example
 This folder contain possible student solutions to HW0.
-All these functions have some sort of issue.
-See the [solutions folder](https://github.gatech.edu/ekim493/cs1371-autograder/tree/master/source/solutions) for the correct solutions.
+Incorrect solutions will produce incorrect code (with example0 being an error).